 Reduce your interest payments

-Balance transfers can save you money in the short-term.
+Balance transfers may save you money in the short-term.
 How?
-Because the introductory rate on your new card is often lower which means you pay less interest.
+Because introductory rates or special promotions on our credit cards may offer a lower balance transfer interest rate for a promotional period, compared to interest charges you may be paying on your non-NAB credit card accounts, which means you pay less interest.

 Our balance transfer tool can help you here.
-Enter your existing debts and compare them against the interest on your potential new card.
+Enter your existing non-NAB credit card debts (limited to two credit cards) and compare them against the interest on your potential new card.
 It'll give you an idea how much you’ll save during the balance transfer period.

 Factor in fees

+Balance transfers may also have an applicable balance transfer fee.
+Find out if there are balance transfer fees that apply.
 Once you’ve calculated how much you’ll save, you'll need to take other fees into account (such as annual fees).
-Sometimes there’s also a fee to do the balance transfer itself.

 What are the conditions?